demirsefa/react-native-challange/README.md

 ## Instructions
 #### 1. Build your React Native App
-You have 1 week to complete the challenge.
+You have 5 days to complete the challenge.

 *Implementation and design will be evaluated.*
 #### 2. Submit your challenge